panCtrlV/bigDataStat-book/chapter6.md

 - Limitations of the approaches in this chapter
   * It reduces performance overhead

-    Running an algorithm in R or Python on top of a JVM-based language like Java or Scala, we have to do some work to pass code and data across the different environments.
+    Running an algorithm in R on top of a JVM-based language like Java or Scala, we have to do some work to pass code and data across the different environments.